jough13/jough13.github.io/recipes/classic-old-fashioned.md

-# The Perfect Old Fashioned: A Timeless Cocktail

 The Old Fashioned is the quintessential American cocktail.
 It's simple, strong, and sophisticated.
 When made correctly, it's a perfectly balanced drink that highlights the quality of the whiskey.
 Here's how to make a great one every time.

 ### Ingredients